 - Recognize that you don't know everything there is to know.
 Continue learning and growing, and be willing to accept that sometimes new knowledge will come from unexpected sources.
 Don't assume that you're always right, just because you've always done or thought something.

 - Show respect for nature -- do things on a daily basis that are good for the planet.
 Recycle, compost, cut back on excess energy consumption.
+If you believe the earth is sacred, treat it as such.

 - Be empowered.
 Know that you have control over many of the things that happen to you.
 If someone or something makes you miserable, make the changes that are necessary to bring yourself happiness.